rtasalem/barbie-ecommerce-website/README.md

 Then create a merge/pull request here on GitHub.
 ## Project status
 WIP (work in progress): not all desired functionality has been achieved, this will be improved upon over time.
+### DoD
+The e-commerce website is considered “done” when it is functional, responsive, and meets the following criteria: all core features, including product listing, shopping basket, user registration, login and logout functionality are implemented and functioning correctly.
+The user interface is polished, with intuitive navigation menus, well-designed pages and smooth transitions.
+The website is at least 80% tested, and the code is well documented.

 ## Roadmap
 - Altering resizing of webage to make it suitable for all screen sizes